 The Clinic has released white papers on the authority of water utilities to use ratepayer funds to pay for lead service line removal and on how water utilities should sample household tap water to monitor the level of lead in their customers’ drinking water.
-In the Fall 2019 semester, the Clinic will be working on comments on the Environmental Protection Agency’s anticipated revisions to the federal Lead and Copper Rule.
+In February 2020, the Clinic, together with Environmental Defense Fund (EDF) and Dr. Karen Baehler of American University, submitted comments to the EPA focused on the health equity, environmental justice, and civil rights aspects of the EPA’s proposed revisions to its Lead and Copper Rule (LCR).

 Crises in recent years in Newark, New Jersey, and Flint, Michigan, have brought greater attention to a widespread problem in the United States: lead contamination in drinking water.
 In fact, cities across the country have grappled with this problem for decades.
 Residents in cities such as Washington, D.C., Sebring, Ohio, and Durham, North Carolina have experienced elevated lead in their tap water, leading to potentially damaging spikes in blood lead levels.